joyjeet/AzureMLHOL01/README.md

   *	The Account kind=Storage (general purpose v1) – by default it has selected general purpose v2, please change this to v1
   *	Select the “Review + create” button.

+AFter the storage is created, click on the blob then create a container with any name.

  ![image](https://github.com/joyjeet/AzureMLHOL01/blob/master/images/DataScienceClub3_2.png)